raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 [[[rpi-picamera-connect-camera]]]

-Note that, because you will be using the Raspberry Pi Camera Module with the Sense HAT, you'll need to thread the camera's ribbon cable through the slot on the Sense HAT before connecting it the Raspberry Pi.
+Note that, because you will be using the Raspberry Pi Camera Module with the Sense HAT, you'll need to thread the camera's ribbon cable through the slot on the Sense HAT before connecting it to the Raspberry Pi.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VzYGDq0D1mw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>